-The “war for talent” is an often-heard mantra of today’s CEO’s.
-This rallying cry first emerged in 1997 when McKinsey conducted War for Talent research.
-Their conclusion was that there would be an “imminent shortage of executives.”
-Often, this is where the conversation stopped.
-The proverbial baton being passed to HR with the expectation that they would pick it up and win the war for talent.
+The “war for talent” is an often-heard mantra of today’s CEOs.
+This rallying cry first emerged in 1997 when McKinsey conducted research.
+They concluded that there would be an “imminent shortage of executives.”
+Often, this is where the conversation stops, with the proverbial baton being passed to HR with the expectation that they would pick it up and win the war for talent.

-During the last 20 years, the war has not abated.
-We’re still in the thick of this battle for qualified team members, and will continue to be for years to come.
-What has changed is the battlefield and the nature of the war for talent; digital transformation, globalization and changing demographics have had a huge impact and where and how talent is found.
-The modern talent pools can be found across the globe, virtual team members and often not where you need them!
+The war for talent has not diminished over the last twenty years.
+We’re still in this battle for qualified team members and will continue for years.
+What has changed is the battlefield and the nature of the war; digital transformation, globalisation, and changing demographics have significantly impacted where and how talent is found.
+Modern talent pools can be found globally, with virtual team members, but often not where you need them!

-As a result, the expectations of HR are changing.
-Companies need HR professionals who are broad HR leaders—who can focus on the talent and cultural aspects of an organization, not just the tactical aspects of employee relations, compensation, benefits, and HRIS.
+As a result, HR expectations are changing.
+Companies need broad HR professionals who can focus on an organisation’s cultural aspects, not just the tactical aspects of employee relations, compensation, benefits, and HRIS.

 Focused on the Future

-According to the research by Kotter and Heskett, companies that an effective talent management strategy have stronger profitability.
+According to research by Kotter and Heskett, companies with an effective talent management strategy are more profitable.
 Traditional talent management focused on succession plans (which are still important), career moves, and pipelines.
-Usually, the conversation was about the top 20% completely overlooking the other 80% of the workforce.
+Usually, the conversation was about the top 20%, completely overlooking the other 80% of the workforce.
 Where are your HR leaders focusing their time?
-In the weeds of administration, or in the future?
+In the weeds of administration or the future?

-The 20th Century HR conversations were missing these important elements:
+The 20th Century HR conversations were missing these essential elements:

-• Do we have the right talent for the strategy of the company?
+• Do we have the right talent for the company’s strategy?

 • Are we most effectively deploying talent based on their strengths?